On a budget in Bulgaria? You'll love Sofia! Sofia budget travel means your money goes a long, long way.

 They're also lively - playing music in the park, hanging out in cafes, and sharing bottles of local beer.
 And they have a fantastic sense of humor, a dry wit that's not always evident but comes out after a few of those beers.
 You can't put a price on making new friends when you travel and that's something that adds value - and is invaluable - to all travelers.

 We'd love to hear from you!
 What city has surprised you the most?
+Would you give Sofia budget travel a try?

 If you enjoyed this article, you'll also like: